Form Container

 Example

-- formArr1: an array where the value of c in each row is the sum of a and b
+- formArr1: is an array where the c value in each row is the sum of a and b

-- formArr2: an array where the value of c in each row is the sum of a and b
+- formArr2: is an array where the c value in each row is the sum of a and b

-- sum1: the accumulated sum of the c values in formArr1
+- sum1: the sum of the c values in formArr1

-- sum2: the accumulated sum of the c values in formArr2
+- sum2: the sum of the c values in formArr2

 Configuration Method

-As shown, drag the form container and nested components into place, and configure as needed.
+Drag the form container and nested components into place as shown in the figure, then configure them as needed.

 The expression is implemented as follows: